 a fundamental respect for the composer’s instructions, put into a viable combination with the performer’s own ideas and personality,

 and, possibly most importantly: an open spirit with an honest motivation to, and ability of, getting in touch with the emotional essence of the music performed, and communicating it to the audience in a straightforward yet sophisticated manner.

 In addition to solo performance, chamber music also has an emphasized role in the program, with one lesson per week through all semesters, with the possibility of freely experimenting with several different ensemble formations, or studios of different chamber music teachers.

 Playing in large ensembles such as an orchestra or chorus is also an integral part of the education.
 For pianists and guitarists we offer such experience in the university mixed chorus, where their musicianship is further refined by the practice of becoming a single part of a large polyphonic whole, having to think and feel far beyond the self.
 For violinists and flutists, in addition to the abovementioned musical refinement benefits, it might be of vital interest in their near future to acquire practical, well utilizable experience in orchestral playing.
 We have designed the MA program to fulfill all these expectations with regular orchestral and choral concerts, with both regular and intense pre-concert rehearsal sessions, under the batons of nationally renowned professional choral and orchestral conductors.

 Complementary subjects such as music history, analysis or composition practice serve to further widen the range of theoretical knowledge of the student, which, in an indirect and subtle way, later always puts itself in the service of the practice of music making on the stage.

 Examples of Subjects During the Studies

 Differentiated Professional Subjects

-- Guitar Harmony and Continuo Playing- for guitar major
+Guitar Harmony and Continuo Playing- for the guitar major

-- Lute Tabulature and Intavolation Reading and Transcription Methodology – for guitar major
+Lute Tabulature and Intavolation Reading and Transcription Methodology – for the guitar major